netscaler/ansible-collection-netscaleradc/docs/development/development-utilities.rst

 Under the utils/ directory there exists a number of scripts and data files that aid in the development process.

-By advised that the state of the scripts is always in flux, so this documentation page may lag behind the actual imlementation at times.
+Be advised that the state of the scripts is always in flux, so this documentation page may lag behind the actual implementation at times.

 Developing a new module
 +++++++++++++++++++++++